Pumpkin spice foods cost up to 160% more than regular version

 "Whenever a price deviates from expectation, it is more likely to get your attention.
 "The tipping point depends on what is the expectation and when does that expectation get violated," Goldsmith said.

-That lets retailers charge more for a product to capitalize on consumer fears of missing out on beloved seasonal products or that could run out due to their popularity.
+That lets retailers charge more for a product to capitalize on consumer fears of missing out on beloved seasonal products available only for a limited time.

 - Trader Joe's Pumpkin Spiced Teeny Tiny Pretzels: 161%